Personal tools

 The development team has only allocated limited efforts to examine the issue of DLL compilation, but encourages interested users to do so.
 Several discussions can be found here.

-An Integrated Developement Environment which augments a text editor with a variety of tools for compiling, running, and debugging ADMB models.
-See the ADMB-IDE manual for details, including screenshots.
+An Integrated Development Environment which augments a text editor with a variety of tools for compiling, running, and debugging ADMB models.
+See the AD Studio manual for details, including screenshots.

 Yes, although there is no installer, so the user has to do a little setup.
-See Section 1.3 of the ADMB-IDE user manual for details.
+See the AD Studio manual for details.

 Definitely.
-To see some suggestions on configuring the ADMB-IDE to make this easier, see this discussion on the ADMB-users email list.
+To see some suggestions on configuring AD Studio to make this easier, see this discussion on the ADMB-users email list.